LinkedPasts/linked-places-format/tsv_0.5.md

 # Linked Places Delimited v0.5 (LP-Delimited)

-_updated 24 June 2024: An fclasses property/column is now required._
+_updated 25 June 2024: LP-TSV now requires either an fclasses or aat_types property/column, and each row in the must have a value in either (or both)._

 _updated 4 July 2023; added 13 new Getty AAT place types to better support urban-scale places in WHG: well, tribal area, temple, synagogue, square, residential district, park, pagoda, neighborhood, mosque, church, castle, native peoples reservation_